ConservationInternational/trends.earth/gee/README.md

 This folder contains the Google Earth Engine (GEE) scripts created for use with Trends.Earth.

-The scripts in this repository are not intended to be run directly.
+The scripts in this folder are not intended to be run directly.
 They are intended for use from within the QGIS plugin.

 # License